Hope College: Campus events

-Employment

-For 18 consecutive years, Hope College has been listed among the "101 best and brightest companies to work for in West Michigan" survey of the Michigan Business and Professional Association.

-Additionally, Hope College has been honored with the Higher Education Excellence in Diversity (HEED) Award from INSIGHT Into Diversity magazine.
-This award recognizes U.S. colleges and universities that demonstrate an outstanding commitment to diversity and inclusion.

 Campus renovation

 The college marked the completion of the "Greater Hope" campaign in October 2015 with the dedication of the Jack H. Miller Center for Musical Arts.
 In September 2015, the college dedicated the opening of Kruizenga Art Museum, designed by C Concept Design, and broke ground on construction of the Jim and Martie Bultman Student Center.

 As of October 2015, the Jack H. Miller Center for Musical Arts and the Kruizenga Art Museum are open and in use by students and faculty.
 The Jim and Martie Bultman Student Center opened for the 2017–2018 school year.

 The Jim and Eileen Heeringa Dance Wing addition and Dow Center renovations, opened in fall of 2024, provide a dedicated performance space, expand wellness facilities, maintain arts accreditation and foster professional partnerships for Hope’s dance and theatre departments.

+On October 17, 2025, Hope College broke ground on the construction of a 74,000-square-foot building to house the Department of Economics and Business.
+The project is estimated to cost $65 million with an estimated completion in 2028.